algosup/2024-2025-project-3-quickest-path-team-1/documents/TestPlan.md

 For each requirement, system feature, or algorithm to be tested, the tester will execute a set of pre-defined test cases.
 Each test case will have a series of actions and expected results.
 As each action is performed, the results are evaluated.
-If the observed results are equal to the expected results, a checkmark is placed in the “pass” column.
+If the observed results are equal to the expected results, a checkmark ✅ is placed in the “Pass/Fail” column.
-If the observed results are not equal to the expected results, a checkmark is placed in the “fail” column.
+If the observed results are not equal to the expected results, a checkmark ❌ is placed in the “Pass/Fail” column.

 ### 2. Order of Testing